Vinfall/VNDB-Calendar/README.md

 - [x] Filter out BLG/Otome game & other tags I wish to avoid
 - [x] Add filters arguments (you can use [compact filters](https://api.vndb.org/kana#filters) to quickly customize the results)
 - [x] Make calendar with generic en & ja releases (in a tagged automated release)
-- [x] Add VN description in calendar events
+- [x] Add VN description in calendar events and make it a parameter
 - [ ] Parse [VNDB formatting codes](https://vndb.org/d9#4)
 - [ ] Do not use alternative title in en tagged release (low priority, I assume people would prefer literal title instead of confusing Romaji)
 - [ ] User wishlist, just like SteamWishlistCalendar (low priority as I don't use VNDB this way)